guyo13/computer_organization_notebooks/README.md

 The course is based on the textbook *Computer Organization And Design - MIPS Edition* Sixth edition by *Patterson and Hennessy*.

 Each lecture note corresponds to a chapter in the course (not the book).

-The source files are in the `.ipynb` files and the `.md` are exports of those.